lokidoki102/tp/docs/DeveloperGuide.md

 4. EstateEase adds the new house and displays the newly added house of the home-seller. <br>
    Use case ends.

-**Precondition for Extension 3d:** EstateEase has received the details of the house from the user. <br>
-**Trigger:** EstateEase validates the entered details and detects that the block number is missing when the house is HDB/Condo.

-**Precondition for Extension 3f and 3g:** EstateEase has received the details of the house from the user. <br>
-**Trigger:** EstateEase validates the entered details and detects that the unit number is missing when the house is HDB/Condo.

 **Extensions**
 * 1a.
-The contact list does not have any home-seller. <br>
+The EstateEase list does not have any home-seller. <br>
     * 1a1.
-EstateEase shows an error message stating that the contact list does not have home-seller. <br>
+EstateEase shows an error message. <br>
       Use case ends.

 * 3a.
-EstateEase detects missing name of the home-seller in the entered data. <br>
+User enters duplicate house data. <br>
     * 3a1.
-EstateEase shows an error message regarding missing name. <br>
+EstateEase shows an error message. <br>
-      Use case resumes from step 2.
+      Use case ends.

 * 3b.
-EstateEase detects invalid name of the home-seller in the entered data. <br>
+User enters an invalid command. <br>
     * 3b1.
-EstateEase shows an error message regarding invalid name. <br>
+EstateEase shows an error message. <br>
       Use case ends.

 * 3c.
-EstateEase detects that the name does not belong to home-seller, but to home-buyer instead. <br>
+User does not enter the required field. <br>
     * 3c1.
-EstateEase shows an error message regarding home can only be attached to home-seller, instead of home-buyer. <br>
+EstateEase shows an error message. <br>
-      Use case resumes from step 2.
+      Use case ends.

 * 3d.
-EstateEase detects missing block number in the entered data. <br>
+User enters an invalid seller. <br>
     * 3d1.
-EstateEase shows an error message regarding missing block number. <br>
+EstateEase shows an error message. <br>
-      Use case resumes from step 2.
+      Use case ends.

 * 3e.
-EstateEase detects missing street name in the entered data. <br>
+User enters an invalid house. <br>
     * 3e1.
-EstateEase shows an error message regarding missing street name. <br>
-      Use case resumes from step 2.

-* 3f.
-EstateEase detects missing unit number in the entered data. <br>
-    * 3f1.
-EstateEase shows an error message regarding missing unit number. <br>
-      Use case resumes from step 2.

-* 3g.
-EstateEase detects incorrect format for unit number in the entered data. <br>
-    * 3g1.
-EstateEase shows an error message regarding incorrect format for unit number. <br>
-      Use case resumes from step 2.

-* 3h.
-EstateEase detects missing postal code in the entered data. <br>
-    * 3h1.
-EstateEase shows an error message regarding missing postal code. <br>
-      Use case resumes from step 2.

-* 3i.
-EstateEase detects incorrect format for postal code in the entered data. <br>
-    * 3i1.
-EstateEase shows an error message regarding incorrect format for postal code. <br>
-      Use case resumes from step 2.

-* 3j.
-EstateEase detects missing house price in the entered data. <br>
-    * 3j1.
-EstateEase shows an error message regarding missing house price. <br>
-      Use case resumes from step 2.

-* 3k.
-EstateEase detects incorrect format for house price in the entered data. <br>
-    * 3k1.
-EstateEase shows an error message regarding incorrect format for house price. <br>
+EstateEase shows an error message. <br>
-      Use case resumes from step 2.
+      Use case ends.

 **Use case: UC04 - View all contacts**